Teko13/ToDoAndCo/README.md

 ## Description

-The ToDo List project is a core initiative of a freshly established startup, focusing on a daily task management application.
+The ToDo & Co project is a core initiative of a freshly established startup, focusing on a daily task management application.
 This application, developed quickly to demonstrate viability to potential investors, serves as a Minimum Viable Product (MVP).
 Built with the PHP Symfony framework, known for its robustness and flexibility, the application aims at providing a straightforward and efficient way to manage daily tasks.

 ## Purpose